-54. UNDP has led the UNDG effort to clarify and define the framework of the millennium development goals, targets and indicators under the auspices of the Office of the Secretary-General and in cooperation with DESA, United Nations specialized agencies, funds and programmes, the World Bank, the International Monetary Fund and the Organisation for Economic Cooperation and Development.
+54. UNDP has led the UNDG effort to clarify and define the framework of the Millennium development goals, targets and indicators under the auspices of the Office of the Secretary-General and in cooperation with DESA, United Nations specialized agencies funds and programmes, the World Bank, International Monetary Fund and the Organization for Economic Co-operation and Development.

-55. A UNDG guidance note on reporting on the millennium development goals at the country level was prepared and adopted by UNDG in November 2001.
+55. A UNDG guidance note on reporting on the Millennium development goals at the country level was prepared and adopted by UNDG in November 2001.
 To date, reports are being piloted in 13 countries.
-The first such pilot, in the United Republic of Tanzania, was presented to the Economic and Social Council at its 2001 substantive session.
+The first such pilot, in the United Republic of Tanzania, was presented to the ECOSOC at its 2001 substantive session.
 In addition, UNDP has provided, through UNDG, substantive contributions to the Secretary-General's Road Map on the implementation of the Millennium Declaration.